chihyang/eopl3/ch07/README.md

                     ty))))))
 ```

-The problem is: is there an input to cause it interminable?
-What if `ty` is
+Question: is there an input to cause it interminable?
+What if `ty` is something
-something like
+like

 ``` racket
 (proc-type (tvar-type 0) (tvar-type 0))
 ```

-Note where the replaced value if found from: `subst`.
+Note where the replaced value is found from: `subst`.
 So the case above happens
-only if the right-hand side value from `subst` contains its left-hand side.
-But
+only if the right-hand side type from `subst` contains its left-hand side
-before adding a `(tvar . type)`, we always check the added pair to preserve
+variable.
+But before adding a `(tvar . type)`, we always check the added pair to
-no-occurrence invariant (this is completed in `unifier`, as below:
+preserve no-occurrence invariant (this is completed by `no-occurrence` in
+`unifier`, as below:

 ``` racket
 (define unifier